“It’s time we see Gender as a spectrum instead of two sets of opposing ideas”- Emma Watson

 The construction of masculinity and femininity give rise to these gender roles being assigned to us which are social constructions that classify us as “man” or “woman”.

 Now in case, one’s sex and gender are aligned they are known as a “cisman” or a “ciswoman” (read “normal” as per our societal standards).

-Here come in two more concepts about an intersex and transgender person which are again often used interchangeably.
+Here come two more concepts about an intersex and transgender person which are again often used interchangeably.

 Intersex can be defined as a variation of characteristics that would not allow an individual to be identified clearly as male or female.
-A body which would comprise of both the sexual organs of both the sexes.
+A body that would comprise of both the sexual organs of both the sexes.

 Transgender (Transman, Transwoman) is independent of sexual orientation and is the state of gender identity that does not match the assigned sex of an individual.

 The identity of such people does not fit into the conventional notions of female or male gender roles and they feel that assigning the sex, based on their genitals, is an incomplete description of themselves.

 Also Read: After Decriminalising Section 377, Can We Expect LGBT Tourism Or Gay Tourism To Take Off In India Openly?

 Sexual orientation is sexual or romantic attraction towards any sex or gender.
 Within this spectrum stand homosexuality, heterosexuality, bisexuality and other permutations and combinations.